-Cedar Bluff is on a large reservoir today (both maps), caused by Weiss Dam, located nine miles below Cedar Bluff, raising the Coosa River by only a few feet at Cedar Bluff.
+Cedar Bluff is on a large reservoir today (maps above right and below) caused by Weiss Dam, located nine miles below Cedar Bluff, raising the Coosa River several feet at Cedar Bluff.
 That dam diverts the river into a man-made lake for power generation, cutting off twenty-one miles of downstream river flow.
-The dam spans a narrow ravine where the river was naturally obstructed by debris from heavy rains when DeSoto reached Cedar Bluff's impasse.
+The dam blocks the river at a narrow ravine where the river was naturally obstructed by debris from heavy upstream rains when DeSoto reached that impasse.

-When the flood subsided, "the Governor left from Itaba with his army and spent the night in an oak grove" near the Coosa River's southern bend west of Cedar Bluff.
+When the flood subsided, "the Governor left from Itaba with his army and spent the night in an oak grove" just across the Coosa River at today's Centre.
 "The following day (Aug.
-31st New Moon), they went to Ulibahali (Province at Hokes Bluff, across the Coosa River from yesteryear's Turkey Town at Gadsden - see Andrew Jackson's 1815 Map inlay below), a very good town next to a large river..."
-R The Coosa River is 400 feet wide at that point.
+31st, New Moon), they went to Ulibahali (Province at Hokes Bluff, across the Coosa River from yesteryear's Turkey Town at Gadsden - see Andrew Jackson's 1815 Map inset on map above), a very good town next to a large river..."
+R The Coosa River was 300 feet wide at that point.